SteerGroup/coding-best-practices-guide/docs/quality_assurance.md

 process.

-As with most technical work at Steer, checks to make sure that various inputs, outputs, and intermediate calculations make sense are essential, and these sense checks are difficult to automate since they generally rely on human judgment.
-Where possible, it is useful to incorporate benchmarks into your sense checking.
+As with most technical work at Steer, checks to make sure that various inputs, outputs, and intermediate calculations make sense are essential, and these sense-checks are difficult to automate since they generally rely on human judgment.
+Where possible, it is useful to incorporate benchmarks into your sense-checking.
 For example, if your code includes a step that calculates trip rates, you may want to compare the trip rates with trip rate data from another source to see if the values are broadly similar.

 ### Automated Testing